hrbrmstr/curlconverter/README.md

 ### News

+-   Version 0.6.7 : Fixed bug in js module that caused the header parsing to fail if there was only one header.
+Fixes \#4 (added this to the test suite)
 -   Version 0.6.6 : Code cleanup & documentation update
 -   Version 0.6.5 : Reads & sets cookies
 -   Version 0.6.1 : Improved README <https://github.com/hrbrmstr/curlconverter/issues/3>